 During 2005, Mr. Rainer Czichon and Jörg Klinger of the Berlin Free University started the excavation of the tell Oymaağaç Höyük, on the east side of Kızılırmak, 7 km northwest of Vezirköprü, Turkey.
 Five cuneiform tablets were unearthed in 2013: one of them evokes Mount Haharwa, which is known in the Hattusa archive as the mountain associated with the city of Nerik.

 Hattusili III became king of Hakmis and made Nera and Hastira the border of the country which included Nerik.
 The royalty of Hakmis also included the mountain of Haharwa and the river of Marassanta.
-Thereafter, when the Hatti incorporating again Nerik, an administrator and a priest took care of the city, extensively mentioned as the sanctuary of the god of the storm.
+Thereafter, when the Hatti incorporating again Nerik, an administrator and a priest took care of the town, extensively mentioned as the sanctuary of the god of the storm.

 My notes of veracity :